The Exorcist: 10 creepy details from the scariest movie ever made

 Though it all happened during the making of The Exorcist, Friedkin dismisses any notion the set was actually haunted.
 Instead, awful things that might have happened during the making of any movie took on a superstitious significance because of the subject matter of this one.

-The set, which was the interior of the home where Regan and her mother lived, was located in an old New York soundstage.
+The set, which was the home's interior where Regan and her mother lived, was located on an old New York soundstage.
 Though the reason for the fire was never certain, Friedkin believes the cause had claws, wings, and a foul odor…

 "It was an old building.
 There were pigeons flying around up there, and the theory [the insurance company] paid off on was that one of the pigeons flew into a light box," Friedkin said.

 Production was shut down for two months.
 A costly delay, although hardly the worst the devil has ever done.

 It's hardly a secret that Friedkin used subliminal imagery in the film to unsettle viewers, though he likes to say there are a lot of "bulls--- theories" out there.

 The truth is, he used the sound of bees in some early sequences, which triggers an innate fear response in most people.
 You don't know why you're uncomfortable, but your fight-or-flight instinct tells you something dangerous is near.

 The buzzing of bees is a primal fear, but Friedkin said he also layered in "disturbing industrial sounds" in the background of the demon scenes, creating a subconscious desire to back away from danger.